The Ultimate guide to LinkedIn industry list

-• Reach-out a new type of client ?
+• Reaching out to a new type of client.

-• Increase your visibility for you or your company.
+• Increasing visibility of you or your company.

-• Learn about the different news in a particular industry.
+• Learning about the latest news in a particular industry.

 Today, we will focus on the last point of this list.
 But what is the LinkedIn industry list?
 Well, the answer is already in the question.
-It is simply a list that gather a certain amount of industries that exist on LinkedIn (you may sometimes be unable to find an industry in particular but the list is quite exhaustive).
+It is simply a list that gathers the industries that exist on LinkedIn (sometimes, you may struggle to find an industry in particular, but the list is quite comprehensive).

 What you need to keep in mind when you decide to choose an industry on LinkedIn is that it will allow you to sell a product and to know in which field you excel 💪.
-Besides, it is not a coincidence that the professional platform asks you to identify the industry you work in when you create your account.
-This is the first step in optimizing your profile.
+This is why the platform asks you to identify the industry you work in when you create your account.
+So the first step in making the most of the LinkedIn industry list is to optimize your profile.

 How to change my industry on my profile?

-Be careful, of course, your sector of activity is not immutable.
-You will of course have the opportunity to change it during your professional adventure (no, you won’t be stuck in one sector indefinitely).
+While your sector of activity is not immutable, you will, of course, have the option to change it during your professional adventure (so don’t worry about being stuck in one sector indefinitely).

-By the way, if you already have an optimized LinkedIn profile, and if you want to change your sector of activity, we are going to help you in your search 🔥:
+If you already have an optimized LinkedIn profile and if you want to change your sector of activity, we are going to help you in your search 🔥:

 • Click on your portrait in the upper right corner.